cloudnative-pg/charts/charts/paradedb/README.md

 ### Database Types

-To use the ParadeDB Helm Chart, specify `paradedb` via the `type` parameter.
+To create a ParadeDBcluster, you must specify either `paradedb` or `paradedb-enterprise` via the `type` parameter.

+> [!IMPORTANT]
+> When using `paradedb-enterprise` you must also specify `cluster.imagePullSecrets` containing the Docker registry credentials.
+> You can create one with:
+> kubectl -n NAMESPACE create secret docker-registry paradedb-enterprise-registry-cred --docker-server="https://index.docker.io/v1/" --docker-username="USERNAME" --docker-password="ACCESS_TOKEN"
+> Then you need to set:
+> ```yaml
+> type: paradedb-enterprise
+> cluster:
+>   imagePullSecrets:
+>    - name: paradedb-enterprise-registry-cred
+> ```

 ### Modes of Operation